A Generalized Newton Method for Subgradient Systems: Generalized Newton Method for Gradient Equations

 \section{Generalized Newton Method for ${\cal C}^{1,1}$ Gradient Equations}

 In this section we propose and justify a generalized Newton algorithm to solve gradient systems of type \eqref{gra}, where $\ph\colon\R^n\to\R$ is a function of class ${\cal C}^{1,1}$ around a given point $\ox$.
 To begin with, let us formulate the {\em semismooth$^*$ property} of set-valued mappings $F\colon\R^n\tto\R^m$ introduced recently by Gfrerer and Outrata \cite{Helmut}.
-This property is used here for the justification of local superlinear convergence of our Newton-type algorithm to solve gradient equations \eqref{gra} and then to solve subgradient inclusions \eqref{subgra-inc} in the next section.
+This property is used here for the justification of local superlinear convergence of our Newton-type algorithm to solve gradient equations \eqref{gra} and then to solve subgradient inclusions \eqref{subgra-inc} in the subsequent sections of the paper.